pnp/sp-dev-fx-webparts/samples/react-teams-send-notification/README.md

-# Send Notifications to Teams
+# Send Notifications in Teams

 ## Summary